opensearch-project/project-website/_posts/2026-01-26-introduce-context-management.md

 Context management operates through a hook-based architecture that intercepts agent execution at specific points.
 The `pre_llm` hook optimizes context before sending requests to the LLM, while the `post_tool` hook processes context after tool execution completes.
 At each hook, you can configure teams of context managers that work together to optimize your agent's context.

-### Built-in context managers
+### Context managers

+One of the most powerful aspects of context management is its flexibility.
+You can mix and match different context managers, adjust parameters to fit your specific use case, experiment with thresholds to find optimal performance, and combine strategies for comprehensive context optimization.
+Start with conservative settings and gradually adjust based on your agent's performance and requirements.

-OpenSearch provides three powerful context managers out of the box.
+OpenSearch provides three built-in context managers.

 #### Sliding window manager